3A-DAO/3a-borrowing-protocol/README.md

    - Set up the correct Node.js version by running `nvm use` command in the root of the project.
 Make sure the project's `.nvmrc` file specifies the correct Node.js version.

 2. **Node Package Manager (NPM)**

    - Install project dependencies by running `npm install` command in the root of the project.

+3. **Environment Variables**
+   - Set up the environment variables as shown in the `.env.example` file.
+Copy the `.env.example` file and rename it to `.env`.
+Then, replace the placeholders with your actual values.

 ## Running Tests